HaakFab/DIS08_2223/README.md

 This project includes the following sub-tasks:
 1. **Selection of your dataset**
 	- What dataset do you choose?
+(URL, name)
 	- **Describe the dataset**: Variables, data format, collection period, who and why collected it, ...
 	- What makes this dataset interesting to you?
 2. **Conceptualisation of your application**.
 Define either